WalkerB20/Lessons-Learned-Central/README.md

 # Lessons Learned Central Application

 ## Overview

-This application is designed to facilitate the After Action Review (AAR) process.
-It allows users to record, analyze, and share lessons learned from both training and real-world operations.
+The Lessons Learned Central Application simplifies the After Action Review (AAR) process.
+It assists users in documenting, analyzing, and sharing insights from both training sessions and real-world operations.

 ## Features
+### Record AARs

-- **Record AARs**: Users can easily input data from AARs, including key events, observations, and lessons learned.
+Easily input data from AARs, including important events, observations, and lessons learned.

-- **Share Lessons**: Users can share lessons learned with others, promoting a culture of continuous learning and improvement.
+### Share Lessons
+Promote continuous learning and improvement by sharing lessons learned with others.

+### Search
-- **Search**: Users can search the database for AARs specific to their upcoming operations or activities, and implement best practices based on their results.
+Quickly find relevant AARs for upcoming operations or activities, allowing users to implement best practices effectively.

-## Start Up:
+## Getting Started

-1. Start Docker (Docker must be running for this application to work on a local machine).
+1. **Start Docker**: Ensure Docker is running on your local machine.
+2. **Setup Repository**:
-2. Make a folder to house this repository, and clone the repository to that folder.
+   - Create a folder to house this repository.
+   - Clone the repository to that folder.
+3. **Run the Application**:
-3. Use a terminal to cd into the folder that has the repository.
+   - Use the terminal to navigate (`cd`) into the repository folder.
-4. Type `docker-compose up`
+   - Type `docker-compose up`.
-5. Navigate to http://localhost:3000 in a browser.
+4. **Access the Application**:
+   - Open a web browser and go to [http://localhost:3000](http://localhost:3000).
+5. **Shut Down**:
-6. To close the program, type `docker-compose down`.
+   - To close the program, type `docker-compose down`.
-7. If you want to save space on your computer:
+6. **Optional: Free up Space**:
-	1. Use `docker-compose down --rmi all -v` to remove all images and volumes.
+   - Remove all images and volumes: `docker-compose down --rmi all -v`.
-	2. Use `docker system prune -a --volumes` to also clear your builds and cache.
+   - Clear builds and cache: `docker system prune -a --volumes`.

+## Deployment for Remote Users
+If you want to deploy this application for remote users:
+- Utilize Auth0 login functionality.
-8. If you want to deploy this application for remote users, Auth0 login functionality is on board.
-You will just need to create an Auth0 account and follow the instrucitons.
-You'll need to create a .env file in the root folder with your Auth0 credentials.
+- Create an Auth0 account and follow the instructions.
+- Create a `.env` file in the root folder with your Auth0 credentials.

+---
+This README provides simple steps to navigate and utilize the Lessons Learned Central Application effectively.